 Make your home more secure.
 Book a Virtual or In-Home Appointment.
-1-800-209-2746
+1-800-209-2746 by ANDERSEN

 1DETAILS OF OFFER: Offer expires 5/31/2021.
 Not valid with other offers or prior purchases.
 Buy one (1) window or entry/patio door, get one (1) window or entry/patio door 40% off, and 12 months \$0 down, 0 monthly payments, 0% interest when you purchase four (4) or more windows or entry/patio doors between 5/2/2021 and 5/31/2021.
 40% off windows and entry/patio doors are less than or equal to lowest cost window or entry/patio door in the order.
 Additional \$50 off each window or entry/patio door, minimum purchase of 4, taken after initial discount(s), when you purchase by 5/31/2021.
 Military discount applies to all active duty, veterans and retired military personnel.
 Military discount equals \$300 off your entire purchase and applies after all other discounts, no minimum purchase required.
 Subject to credit approval.
 Interest is billed during the promotional period, but all interest is waived if the purchase amount is paid before the expiration of the promotional period.
-Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender or familial status.
-Savings comparison based on purchase of a single unit at list price.
-Available at participating locations and offer applies throughout the service area.
-See your local Renewal by Andersen location for details.
-License number available upon request.
-Some Renewal by Andersen Corporation. @2021 Andersen Corporation. @2021 Andersen Corporation. @2021 Lead Surge LLC.
-All rights reserved.
-Rock and roll memorabilia It may seem hard to believe, but for the guitar tone of everyone from the Beatles made their first American appearance on the Ed Sullivan show over 60 years ago, on Feb.
-9, 1964.
-Rock and roll's origins go back further, even prior to Bill Haley and the Comet's release of Rock around the Clock's in 1954.
-Rock and Roll was influenced by R & B performers of the 1940s and 1950s.
-In a 1950s interview Fats Domino said, "Rock & roll is nothing but rhythm & blues," according to a Rolling Stone article.
-Which is the first rock and roll song is the subject of debate.
-Mental Floss Magazine's website lists 5 songs that might be considered the first rock and roll song:
+Financing for GreenSky@ consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender or familial status.
+Some Renewal by Andersen locations are independently owned and operated.
+"ENERGY STAR" is a registered trademark of the U.S. Environmental Protection Agency.
+"Renewal by Andersen" and all other marks where denoted are trademarks of Andersen Corporation. @2021 Andersen Corporation.
+All rights reserved. @2021 Lead Surge LLC.
+All rights reserved. www.StonebridgePress.com